odoo/documentation/content/applications/marketing/events/event_essentials.rst

 .. tip::
    Type `/` in either text field (:guilabel:`Note` or :guilabel:`Ticket instructions`) to reveal a sub-menu of :guilabel:`Structure` options.
-These options provide various formatting options to ensure vital internal information is organzied for event staff to review.
+These options provide various formatting options to ensure vital internal information is organized for event staff to review.

 .. image:: event_essentials/events-notes-tab.png
    :align: center